-Spread over 400 acres, Herastrau Park is home to the Dimitrie Gusti National Village Museum, an open-air theater, sports club, and an old-fashioned amusement park.
+Spread over 400 acres, King Michael I Park is home to the Dimitrie Gusti National Village Museum, an open-air theater, sports club, and an old-fashioned amusement park.
 At its lake, boat rentals are available to the public every summer.
 Bordering the park, 19th- and 20th-century villas are the homes of Bucharest's elite.

 Designed by French landscape artist Eduard Redont and completed in 1906, Carol Park is considered one of the most beautiful parks in the capital.
 Romania's Tomb of the Unknown Soldier is located here as well as a Roman-era styled open-air theater called Arenele Romane, which is popular for summer concerts.

 Set inside a beautifully restored 19th-century building in the center of the Old Town is the city's most impressive bookshop, Carturesti Carusel.
-The 1,000-square-meter space is spread throughout six floors, with shelves stocked with more than 10,000 books as well as 5,000 albums and DVDs.
-Its design is impressively minimal, playing with light that filters through a central skylight, creating an atmosphere that is like a moving carousel, hence its name, which means "Carousel of Light."
+This 1,000-square-meter shop is spread across six floors, with shelves stocked with more than 10,000 books, as well as 5,000 albums and DVDs.
+Its design is impressively minimal, playing with light that filters through a central skylight, creating an atmosphere that is like a moving carousel, hence its name, which literally translates to "Carousel of Light."

 Address: Strada Lipscani 55, Bucharest

 Where to Stay in Bucharest for Sightseeing